singularit-de/django-rest-aggregation/README.md

         /book/aggregation/?aggregation=sum&aggregationField=price

-You gan also use the double underscore notation to aggregate on a related model fields.
+You gan also use the double underscore notation to aggregate on related model fields.

         /book/aggregation/?aggregation=sum&aggregationField=author__age

+If the aggregation is sum or average, the aggregation field needs to be a numeric field.
+If the aggregation is min or max, the aggregation field needs to be a date or numeric field.

 ## Grouping